-- Start the Keil μVision2 environment and close all projects that might be open. - Rename the target of your project within the Project Window Files tab into phyCORE-ADuC812. - Rename the file group Source Group 1 within the Project Window Files tab into User and add an additional file group named System Files. - Add Debug.c to the file group User and Startup.a51 to the file group System Files from within the project folder. - Your project should now look like this:
+- Start the Keil μVision2 environment and close all projects that might be open. - Open the Project menu and create a new project called Debug.uv2 within the existing project directory C:\PHYBasic\Cm-592\Demos\Keil\Debug (default location) on your hard drive.
+Select the Philips P80C592 in the CPU vendor data base list. - Rename the target of your project within the Project Window Files tab into Cm-592. - Rename the file group Source Group 1 within the Project Window Files tab into User and add an additional file group named System Files. - Add Debug.c and Serinit.lib to the file group User and Startup.a51 to the file group System Files from within the project folder. - Your project should now look like this: